-- Warehousing is the act of storing goods that be sold or distributed later.
-It is an important aspect of the supply chain, as it allows companies to store goods until they are ready to be shipped to customers or to other locations.
+- The act of warehousing involves storing goods that can be sold or distributed later.
+Warehousing plays a significant role in the supply chain by enabling companies to store goods until they are ready for shipment to customers or other locations.

-- Warehouse is a commercial building for storage of goods.
-Warehouses are of different sizes and types, from small storage units to large distribution centres.
-They can be used for short-term storage or long-term storage, depending on the needs of the company.
-Additionally, warehouses can be used for a variety of different types of goods, from raw materials to finished products.
+- The warehouse is a commercial building for storage of goods.
+Warehouses are of different sizes and types, from small storage units to large distribution centers.
+Depending on the needs of the company, warehouses can use them for short-term or long-term storage.
+Moreover, companies can utilize warehouses to store a variety of goods, ranging from raw materials to finished products.

 Purpose of warehousing